stemmlerjs/khalilstemmler.com/source/_posts/Breakup-and-the-candy-body-ep.md

 I realized that for the duration of my relationship, I wasn't making any music.
 Noticing this was shocking to me because it's something I've been doing my entire life and it brings me a lot of joy, creating.

-Looking back, this year has been a year of tremendous growth an all fronts: professionally and spiritually.
+Looking back, this year has been a year of tremendous growth an all fronts; professionally and spiritually.
 I learned a lot of things but I think one that's incredibly relevant as I start to tackle my freelancing lifestyle full force is to never forget what makes you happy and why you started doing what you're doing in the first place.

 You can listen to the embedded EP "Candy Body" below or you can buy/stream it on [Bandcamp](https://cyanidecanaries.bandcamp.com/album/candy-body-ep). {italics}